linux-surface/iptsd/README.md

  * meson
  * ninja
  * CLI11
+ * Eigen3
  * fmt
+ * inih / INIReader
  * gsl
  * hidrd
- * inih
  * spdlog

-To build the debugging tools you need to install a few more dependencies.
-The debugging tools will be enabled automatically when these are detected:
+To build the plotting tools for visualizing data, you need to install a few more dependencies.

  * cairomm
  * SDL2